 Affecting about 11 million people in the U.S., advanced “dry” age-related macular degeneration is a leading cause of blindness among people older than 50 — with no known cure.

-An upcoming Phase 2 of a clinical trial for human subjects seeks to change that — through stem cell therapy.
+An upcoming Phase 2 of a clinical trial for human subjects seeks to change that through stem cell treatments.

 An Evolving Science

-Known as iPSCs for short, these cells were discovered 12 years ago and won researchers a 2012 Nobel Prize.
-They are created by sending plain old adult cells biologically back in time — essentially creating embryonic stem cells without the ethical baggage.
+Known as iPSCs for short, the existence of these cells earned scientists a Nobel Prize in 2012.
+They are created by reprocessing old adult cells in a way that creates new embryonic stem cells ethically and without controversy.

 “When iPSCs were discovered in 2007, there was a lot of hype that we could easily turn them into therapies,” Kapil Bharti of the NIH’s National Eye Institute told STAT.
 “But there were many unanswered questions.
 I hope this reignites the field.”

-In addition to this US study, a handful of other iPSC-based clinical studies of various kinds are ongoing in Japan and China.
+In addition to this US study, Japan and China will also be doing several other iPSC-based clinical studies in a similar manner.